conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

 </div>

 This extension provides smooth integration between Conan and your Visual Studio project.
-It will detect a ``conanfile.py`` or ``conanfile.txt`` in the solution, retrieve the requirements and generate the `.props` file to be included in your solution.
+It will detect a ``conanfile.py`` or ``conanfile.txt`` next to a project file, retrieve the requirements and generate the `.props` file to be included in that project.

 ## Install and configure

-This first version we are realeasing in May has a very basic behaviour and configuration, but it convers the most common use cases.
+This first version we are realeasing in May has a very basic behaviour and configuration, but it covers the most common use cases.
 Once you have Conan already installed in your system, follow the next steps to get it working in your Visual Studio IDE (only version 2017 and 2019 are currently supported):